Orin-beep/PlasGO/README.md

 ```

-## Format of the output file
+# Format of the output file
 The annotation results will be saved in a TSV file (default: `results/results.tsv`) containing the multiple cluster-level GO term labels annotated to each query plasmid protein.
-An example of a query protein `WP_071931462`:
+An output example of a query protein `WP_071931462`:

 | Protein ID | Representative GO term | GO category | Member GO terms in the cluster |
 | ------------- | ------------- | ------------- | ------------- |